plxity/hashnode-backup/ckr6d4mas002fbds170ov8r8j.md

 In this month, I continued working on improving and adding new features on the web app for making communication between doctors, hospitals and patients better.

 Today (16th July) was my last day at InnovAccer, I had a small farewell call with all the members of the team.
 I thanked each and everyone for giving me a chance to work in their team and for helping me to grow as an Engineer.
 I really liked working with everyone.
-People were supportive and helpful in my team. 💙
+People are really supportive and helpful in my team. 💙

 ### Ending Note
 Overall, it was a really nice experience working there.
 The culture is really good and the people are very supportive.
 I would like to thank [Bandana](https://in.linkedin.com/in/bandana-laishram-7733513b), my mentor, who helped me at every step whenever I faced a problem related to Tech or Non-Tech.
 I wish I get to work with such an amazing team again.